acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

         basketballNames.insert(fullName);
     }

-    // check each football player against the set unordered_set<string> added;  //to avoid duplicates in result for (int j = 0; j < football_players.size(); j++) {
+    // go through each football player
+    for (int j = 0; j < football_players.size(); j++) {
         string fullName = football_players[j].first_name + " " +
                           football_players[j].last_name;

-    // if the name is in the basketball set and not yet in result if (basketballNames.find(fullName) != basketballNames.end() &&
+    // see if in basketball table and add to result if not there if (basketballNames.find(fullName) != basketballNames.end() &&
             added.find(fullName) == added.end()) {
             result.push_back(fullName);